 The CFTC and SEC are responsible for promulgating, overseeing, and enforcing new trade reporting requirements for swaps and security-based swaps, respectively.
-Accordingly, this U.S. Response presents a response from each of the CFTC and SEC, as relevant and appropriate, to the questions in the annex to Chairman Carney's letter dated March 13, 2016.
+This U.S. Response presents information, dated as of May 26, 2017, about the CFTC and SEC requirements, as relevant and appropriate, in response to the questions in the annex to Chairman Carney's letter dated March 13, 2016.